baltner/RepData_PeerAssessment1/PA1_template.md

 ### Loading and preprocessing the data

-Data is loaded and processed using the getDateTime() function to create a modified dataframe.
+Data is loaded and then processed using the getDateTime() function to create a modified dataframe.
 (Scroll to the end of this document to view the source code for this function.)

 ```r